Designing an Offline-First Sync Engine for Mobile Apps

 )Ordering Guarantees

 Operations on the same entity must be applied in order.
 Operations on different entities can be applied in any order.
-This means your sync queue needs per-entity ordering, not global ordering.

 - Group pending operations by entity ID